 Fertility New Zealand is committed to supporting, advocating for and educating all people who face infertility challenges at all stages of their journey and beyond.

-• Information Fertility NZ’s website www.fertilitynz.org.nz is the focal point of information; informative fact sheet brochures are available for Members and through Clinics; a series of information videos; regular publication of The Dandelion newsletter and email updates to Members; conferences and information events.
+- Information Fertility NZ’s website www.fertilitynz.org.nz is the focal point of information; informative fact sheet brochures are available for Members and through Clinics; a series of information videos; regular publication of The Dandelion newsletter and email updates to Members; conferences and information events.
 Host an annual campaign to raise awareness of infertility and fertility-related issues.

 FertilityNZ has a vision of a ‘fertility friendly’ and fertility-aware New Zealand where:

 - All men and women faced with the medical condition of infertility have access to appropriate, timely and fully-funded medical treatment.

 - Men and women have all the information necessary to enable them to make informed decisions regarding their fertility.